Grahack/profgra.org/How to take smart notes.md

 3. Everything You Need to Have p.27
 4. A Few Things to Keep in Mind p.31

-THE FOUR UNDERLYING PRINCIPLES .33
+THE FOUR UNDERLYING PRINCIPLES p.33

-5. Writing ls the Only Thing That Matters .33
+5. Writing ls the Only Thing That Matters p.33
-6. Simplicity Is Paramount. ..
-36
+6. Simplicity Is Paramount p.36
-7. Nobody Ever Starts From Scratch. ...
-45
+7. Nobody Ever Starts From Scratch p.45
-8. Let the Work Carry You Forward .
-49
+8. Let the Work Carry You Forward p.49

-THE SIX STEPS TO SUCCESSFUL WRITING 55
+THE SIX STEPS TO SUCCESSFUL WRITING p.55

-9. Separate and Interlocking Tasks...
-55
+9. Separate and Interlocking Tasks p.55
-10. Read for Understanding.. ..
-72
+10. Read for Understanding p.72
-11. Take Smart Notes.
-88
+11. Take Smart Notes p.88
 12. Develop ldeas.. ...
 105
 13. Share Your Insight..
 12 129
 14. Make It a Habit... ..
 142